Bellerophon: Flight to Olympus and fall

 The emblem of the World War II British Airborne Forces – Bellerophon riding the flying horse Pegasus.

-As Bellerophon's fame grew, so did his hubris.
-Bellerophon felt that because of his victory over the Chimera, he deserved to fly to Mount Olympus, the home of the gods.
-This act angered Zeus and he sent a gadfly to sting Pegasus, causing Bellerophon to fall back to Earth and die.
-Pegasus completed the flight to Olympus, where Zeus used him as a pack horse for his thunderbolts.
+As Bellerophon's fame grows, so does his hubris.
+Bellerophon feels that because of his victory over the Chimera, he deserves to fly to Mount Olympus, the home of the gods.
+This act angers Zeus and he sends a gadfly to sting Pegasus, causing Bellerophon to fall back to Earth and die.
+Pegasus completes the flight to Olympus, where Zeus uses him as a pack horse for his thunderbolts.

-According to other narratives, on the Plain of Aleion ("Wandering") in Cilicia, Bellerophon, who had been blinded after falling into a thorn bush, lived out his life in misery, "devouring his own soul", until he died.
+According to other narratives, on the Plain of Aleion ("Wandering") in Cilicia, Bellerophon, who has been blinded after falling into a thorn bush, lives out his life in misery, "devouring his own soul", until he dies.

-Euripides' Bellerophon
+Euripides's Bellerophon

-Enough fragments of Euripides' lost tragedy Bellerophon remain (as about thirty quotations in surviving texts) to give scholars a basis for assessing its theme: the tragic outcome of his attempt to storm Olympus on Pegasus.
-An outspoken passage in which Bellerophon seems to doubt the gods' existence, due to the contrast between the wicked and impious, who live lives of ease, with the suffering of the good is apparently the basis for Aristophanes' imputation of "atheism" to the poet.
+Enough fragments of Euripides's lost tragedy Bellerophon remain (as about thirty quotations in surviving texts) to give scholars a basis for assessing its theme: the tragic outcome of his attempt to storm Olympus on Pegasus.
+An outspoken passage in which Bellerophon seems to doubt the gods' existence, due to the contrast between the wicked and impious, who live lives of ease, with the suffering of the good is apparently the basis for Aristophanes's imputation of "atheism" to the poet.